debops/debops/docs/defaults-configuration.rst

 ``network``
   enables access to Postfix-related ports (``25``, ``587``, ``465``)
-  in firewall, required for incoming mail to be acceped by Postfix.
+  in the firewall which is required for incoming mail to be accepted by Postfix.

 ``mx``
   enables support for incoming mail on port ``25``, designed for hosts set up